 Obfuscation techniques used by the hacking group included: renaming files to look legitimate, using regular admin tools such as RDP and Ps/Exec/WinRM, using encrypted SSH-encrypted tunnels to transfer tools and remove execution, and routine deletion of attack tools, execution logs, files staged for exfiltration, and more.

 Researchers disclosed in a blog post this week a warning that states: “We strongly encourage industrial control system (ICS) asset owners to leverage the indicators, TTPs, and detections to improve their defenses and hunt for related activity in their networks.”

 The company also warned that most sophisticated ICS attacks leverage Windows, Linux, and other traditionally “IT” systems (located in either IT or OT networks) as a conduit to the ultimate target, urging defenders to focus on these conduits to avoid such an attack.

-NNT’s Change Tracker Gen7 R2 solution focuses on establishing a known, trusted baseline and continuously monitoring for any changes made to that state by leveraging policies and best practices from trusted security experts like the Center for Internet Security (CIS) top 20 controls.
+NNT’s Change Tracker Gen7 R2 solution focuses on establishing a known, trusted baseline and continuously monitoring for any changes made to that state by leveraging policies and best practices from trusted security experts like the Center for Internet Security (CIS) CIS Controls.
 Our second approach focuses on creating a closed-loop environment specific to “expected” changes, alerting you of changes that are not planned or map to an authored work order.
 By leveraging these two approaches, an approach NNT calls SecureOps™, industrial control system (ICS) assets owners are able to deliver continuous compliance and assurance to any standard, regulation or policy.